-One of the few achievements of the covid crisis is the fact that a significant number of people previoulsy sleeping rough have now been housed.
-Its great news.
-The downside was that there were far more people in that category than anyone ever knew – possibly up to 115.
-And, notwithstanding the efforts of the local council ahnd other homelessness agencies, around 40 remain sleeping rough, at least part of the time, at present.
+One of the few achievements of the covid crisis is the fact that a significant number of people previously sleeping rough have now been housed through the work of Hope, the local council and housing organisations.
+It is great news.
+The downside was that as covid hit, we all realised there were far more people in that category than anyone ever knew – possibly up to 120 on any night, across the whole covid period, 200 people were rough sleepers at some point.

 Some are somewhere between the various categories: they sleep on a sofa one night, then on the street, then back on another sofa.
 It’s often a fluid lifestyle.
 For some desperate women, and a few men, that temporary night inside might be conditional on sexual favours expected by their host, which sometimes, out of desperation, to avoid bitter cold, other exploitation or violence outside, they accept.
 Yet we make a distinction when we give numbers.
 We do not count sofa surfers amongst rough sleepers, unless they have been sleeping on the street on a regular, recent basis.

 We often do not know precisely where rough sleepers are sleeping, such as under which bush or which bridge or which tree – people are cagey and fear being arrested, deported, harassed or having their tents destroyed.
 If we did know where they slept on a specific day, they may have moved the next.
 It’s none of our business to know exactly where they sleep, other than to advise them in general terms, how to stay safe and which type of place is safer.